daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 to read with a screen reader and resuming from the same point---is not yet addressed and remains an area for future development.

-#### The user must be able to access and play pre-recorded audio (human-narrated or pre-recorded TTS).
+#### The user must be able to access and play pre-recorded audio (human-narrated or pre-recorded TTS)

-The reading system must support pre-recorded audio playback (human-narrated or pre-recorded TTS), whether synchronized with the text or provided as standalone audio.
+The reading system must support pre-recorded audio playback (human-narrated or pre-recorded TTS), whether synchronized with the text or provided as audio-only.
 Where synchronized audio is available, users must have the option to switch to TTS read aloud.

 Priority: Must-have

-#### The user must be able to control the starting position of the embedded audio.
+#### The user must be able to control the starting position of the embedded audio

 The user must have a way to start reading from a specific location in embedded audio content.